 Thousands of women marched through the streets of Chile's capital Santiago, on Wednesday, calling on the President, Dr.

-Thousands of women marched through the streets of Chile's capital Santiago, on Wednesday, calling on the President, Dr. Salvador Allends to resign.
+Background: Thousands of women marched through the streets of Chile's capital Santiago, on Wednesday, calling on the President, Dr. Salvador Allends to resign.

 The demonstration, which stretched for hundreds of yards (metres) along the main street of the city, completely dwarfed a counter-rally by pro-Allende women in front of the Presidential Place, a few streets away.